Nisha Aur Uske Cousins

-Nisha Aur Uske Cousins (Nisha and Her Cousins) is an Indian coming of age romantic drama television series which aired on Star Plus from 18 August 2014 to 27 June 2015.
+Nisha Aur Uske Cousins (Nisha and Her Cousins) is an Indian Hindi-language coming of age romantic drama television series which aired on StarPlus from 18 August 2014 to 27 June 2015.
 It starred Aneri Vajani and Mishkat Varma.
 The story revolved around the relationship between seven cousins residing in the Jaipur city of Rajasthan and focused on the family disputes caused by the difference of opinions due to generation gaps.

 Plot

 Set against the backdrop of Jaipur, it showcases the unconventional bond among seven cousins - Umesh, the oldest amongst the cousins whose passion is cooking; Dolly, a soon-to-be-married shopaholic and her fiancé Sumit; Kirti, a slightly narcissistic, self-involved fashionista; Nisha, a tomboy and a daredevil at heart; Suketu, an aspiring actor; Jwala, smart, painfully shy loveable geek; and Bunty, the youngest among all the cousins, and a typical mischief-maker, living in a joint family consisting of three brothers, their wives, Grandpa and Grandma.

 Grandpa is a strict man who loves his grandchildren but believes in discipline and traditions.
 His ideals and mindset differ from the cousins' and the concept "Friends are forever, Cousins are for life!".

 Despite their differing personalities, the cousins are linked together by a common thread of love and friendship and are each other's support system.
 Saurav, their childhood friend, is also a part of the cousins' gang.

 The cousins sort through all the troubles that crop up during Dolly's wedding (that they themselves inevitably caused) and ensure she marries Sumit.

 Umesh wants to open his own restaurant but is scared of his father who wants him to continue their family business.
 Suketu's dream of becoming an actor is not supported by Dadaji and he too is made to join the family business.
 Kirti breaks her relationship with her fiancé, Ritesh, after learning of his selfish motives.
 Jwala's tuition teacher tries to misbehave with her but she's saved by Nisha, which leads to the revelation that Nisha was a victim of child abuse when she was thirteen, after which she became a tomboy.

 Nisha becomes inspired by Viraj Singh Rathore, a national level shooter and joins his Lakshya Academy as an office assistant.
 She writes mails to him in the name of Aarti to help him come out of his loneliness.
 Meanwhile, Umesh's girlfriend's - Amanpreet's father passes away, motivating Umesh to take a stand against his family and announce that he wants to marry Amanpreet, which is not received well by the elders who want Umesh to marry a Jain.
 Viraj and Amanpreet develop a brother-sister bond.
 After a few incidents, Umesh and Amanpreet marry with the family's consent.

 The whole truth of Nisha being Aarti is presented in a bad way in front of media at a press conference by Viraj's bua Gayatri, abusing Viraj and Nisha's relationship.
 Viraj is left shattered.